 On our last visit, I ordered the quiche, and my son went with the special Mickey waffle with sides.
 We also ordered the fruit platter entree to share between us.

 Want a great breakfast at Disney World that includes characters?
 Then, Topolino’s Terrace is your best bet.
 Plan it on your Epcot day, and you can take the Skyliner over to the park when you’re finished.

 For those staying at the Riviera or a resort nearby like Disney’s Caribbean Beach, there is another inexpensive breakfast option you’ll want to be aware of here.
 Primo Piatto is the counter service dining option at the Riviera, and it’s better than good.

 In fact, this restaurant tops the list of our best resort quick service at Disney World.
 Now would I go out of my way to enjoy a meal here?
 I would if I were going to tour the resort or wanted to ride the Skyliner.

 You can expect elevated counter service at a reasonable price.
 Plus, Primo Piatto takes mobile orders, making it simple to order your meal, pick it up, and enjoy!
-If the weather is pleasant, find a table outside, you’ll have a wonderful meal.
+If the weather is pleasant, find a table outside, and you’ll have a wonderful meal.

 What will you have?